system-er/gdtinycc/README.md

 three options:
 - compile and run c-source-file just in time (filename *.c in inspector in "Source File")
-- save the compiled program in an objectfile (filename *.o in inspector in "Output Object File")
+- save the compiled program in an objectfile (filename *.o in inspector in "Output Object File" -
+  dont forget to press return)
-- load and run the saved program from an objectfile (filename *.o in inspector in "Input Object File")
+- load and run the saved program from an objectfile (filename *.o in inspector in "Input Object File" - dont forget to press return)
   the input object-file must be in the bin-directory!
   if the objectfile is chosen, export the project and it works.